National trucking industry files lawsuit over tolls

 PROVIDENCE, R.I.
 (AP) — A national trucking industry group is fighting Rhode Island over new tolls arguing that large commercial tractors are being unfairly targeted.

-The lawsuit has been filed in Providence federal court by Virginia-based American Trucking Associations and claims Rhode Island Department of Transportation tolls violate the Commerce Clause of the U.S. Constitution.
+The lawsuit was filed in Providence federal court Tuesday by Virginia-based American Trucking Associations and claims Rhode Island Department of Transportation tolls violate the Commerce Clause of the U.S. Constitution.

 The co-plaintiffs Cumberland Farms, New England Motor Freight and M&M Transport Services are asking for an injunction to stop the tolls and repayment of legal fees.

-The tolls started June 11 as part of a $5-billion infrastructure plan to repair bridges and roads across the state, and will eventually expand to 14 sites.
+The state's first two electronic truck tolls started June 11 as part of a $5-billion infrastructure plan to repair bridges and roads across the state, and will eventually expand to 14 sites.

-A spokeswoman for the state's transportation department says the lawsuit was expected, and the program will "benefit the users of Rhode Island's bridges."
+A spokeswoman for the state's transportation department, Lisbeth Pettengill, said the lawsuit was expected, and the program will "benefit the users of Rhode Island's bridges."

+Lawmakers authorized the system to help pay for crumbling roads and bridges.
+The entire system is expected to bring in $450 million over 10 years.
+Current law only allows for tolling trucks, not cars.

+The plaintiffs say that imposes discriminatory and disproportionate burdens on out-of-state operators and on truckers who are operating in interstate commerce, and that other vehicles damage roads.